 The building permits index for the number of permits covers one-dwelling residential buildings and residential buildings with two or more dwellings but not residential buildings for communities (e.g. residences for the elderly) (see Classification of types of construction (CC)).
 The building permits index of useful floor area covers all types of residential buildings and also other buildings, for example hotels, shops, warehouses, industrial buildings, schools and hospitals.

 Main statistical findings

-For the EU-28 the dwelling indices peaked in the last quarter of 2006 and then began a continuous and rapid downturn which lasted 2 years.
+For the EU-28 the building permit indices peaked in late 2006/early 2007 and then began a continuous and rapid downturn which lasted 2 years.
 During the years 2010 and 2011 the index level remained relatively stable but has since then further decreased although not as dramatically as before.
-In 2015 ans 2016 the index levels increased slightly.
+During the years 2015 to 2017 the index levels increased slightly.
 Figure 1 shows that both indicators for residential buildings (excluding buildings for communities), i.e. the indicator for the number of dwellings and the indicator for the floor area develop in a very similar fashion.
 Figure 1 also presents the area-index for non-residential buildings.
 This indicator reacts with a certain delay compared with the indicators for residential buildings.

 Data sources, aggregation and availability

 Information on building permits is generally collected from the authorities who issue the permits (often municipalities).
 As the collection of information is exhaustive, questions of sample sizes, weighting etc. do not apply.
 The mandatory reference period under the Short-term statistics Regulation (EC) No 1165/98 is at least one quarter.
 Several Member States actually provide data on a monthly basis.
 The data are generally available 3 months after the end of the reference period.